Topological origin of quantized transport in non-Hermitian Floquet chains: Topology of non-Hermitian chains

-While the appearance of a topological phase with non-contractible loops should remind us of the anomalous phase of two-dimensional Hermitian Floquet insulators~\cite{KitagawaPRB, Rudner, Nathan, HockendorfJPA, HockendorfPRB, HAF19, Maczewsky, Mukherjee, Peng2016, GreifRostock}, the topological phase observed here is specific to one-dimensional non-Hermitian Floquet chains.
+Although the appearance of non-contractible loops in the spectrum of the propagator is reminiscent of the anomalous phase of two-dimensional Hermitian Floquet insulators~\cite{KitagawaPRB, Rudner, Nathan, HockendorfJPA, HockendorfPRB, HAF19, Maczewsky, Mukherjee, Peng2016, GreifRostock}, the topological phase observed here is specific to one-dimensional non-Hermitian Floquet chains.
 Formally, it requires a non-trivial imaginary gap.
 Physically, the non-contractible loops that appear here are not associated with boundary states as in the Floquet insulator, but with the spectrum of the infinite chain.